klintmikolaj/Space_Shooter/README.md

 ![image](https://github.com/klintmikolaj/Space_Shooter/assets/90563978/21195f5c-bbc4-4cf1-88e5-e5636722e5b1)

+# Difficulty levels:

+If you think that the challenge is too trivial for you, try changing the difficulty level.
+Both asteroids and aliens will move faster, so be careful!
+You can choose from 4 leveles:

 The project was creating in C++ using the newly learned type of programming known as object oriented programming.
 Game is displayed on specific windows which are created using the SFML module - a simple interface for developement of games and multimedia applications.
 You can read about this tool here: https://www.sfml-dev.org/